Funding opportunity

 Where there is engagement from individuals based in government agencies, international intergovernmental organisations (for example, the World Health Organization), or other stakeholder organisations (for example, industry collaborators), applicants should include them as a named project partner.

-If your application involves industry partners, they must provide additional information if the team project partner falls within the industry collaboration framework (not required for stage one).
+If your application involves industry partners, you are not required to provide additional information if the team project partner falls within the industry collaboration framework (information will need to be provided at stage two).

 Find out more about subcontractors and dual roles.